NickyBoy89/quacs-oxy-scraper/README.md

 # Requirements

-1. Python 3
+1. Python 3.11+
-1. The python packages `requests bs4 lxml tqdm json re`
+1. The python packages `pip install -r requirements.txt`

 # How the data comes together